 From South, follow A1 past A14 junction to first turning to Sawtry.
 Go through Sawtry village.
 Turn left after parade of shops set back on left (T junction) on to Gidding Road.
 (Care – this road is uneven.)
 Take first right at top of hill to The Giddings.
 Little Gidding is second turning left.

 From Cambridge, A14 to Huntingdon, then follow A1 North and turn left to Sawtry and follow directions above.

 From Birmingham and West, Take A14 to junction 16 with B660 where you turn left.
 Turn right at T junction to Old Weston and Winwick and follow through to Gt.
 Gidding; drive up main street and turn right at Fox and Hounds and follow instructions from Peterborough and North

 By bike: ask Ferrar House for routes.

 Walking: 3-4 mile hike from Sawtry Green along Gidding Road.
 Footpath to right (signed) at top of hill (1½ miles out of Sawtry) 100 yards after left bend cuts off a chunk.

-Facilities: Toilets, garden, refreshments, library, bookshop, also facilities for groups (non-residential up to 30; residential up to c.15/16 if willing to share).
+The House has toilets, garden, refreshments, also facilities for groups (non-residential up to 30; residential up to c.15/16 if willing to share).
 Residential stays currently self-catering but see website for details.

-Disabled Access: Reasonable access for the main areas but not available for residential stays.
+Disabled Access - The House has reasonable access for the main areas but not available for residential stays.
 Fully accessible toilet.